StaafLab/SRIQ/README.md

 |  4 | ENSG00000078237.5  |            4.91725 |         4.8264     |         3.28451    |         4.13261    |            4.65857 |

-Pipeline assumes that the data is fpkm normalized beforehand.

 Before running SRIQ correct settings has to be set for SRIQ in software/VRLA/resources/test.properties.